Pricing Comparison

 Your project ended 3 months ago.
 The agency quotes a new engagement with a 2-week lead time.

-Cost of not having a retainer: $15,000 - $50,000+ in lost weekend revenue
+What the delay costs: $15,000 - $50,000+ in lost weekend revenue

 BFCM Traffic Surge Preparation